Certificates

 Warning

-Note that the credentials are stored in plain text in the respective credential files.
+Note that the credentials are partly stored as plain text (ie. user names) and in hashed form (ie. passwords and tokens) in the respective credential files.
 Make sure to protect these files accordingly.

 Basic Authentication